opensearch-project/documentation-website/_migrations/migration-phases/metadata/Metadata-Migration.md

-Metadata migration is a relatively fast process to execute so we recommend attempting this workflow as quickly as possible to discover any issues which could impact longer running migration steps.
+Metadata migration is a relatively fast process to execute so we recommend attempting this workflow as early as possible to discover any issues which could impact longer running migration steps.

 ## Prerequisites
 A snapshot of the cluster state will need to be taken, [[guide to create a snapshot|Snapshot Creation]].